sixteenlines/AVRIOlibraryEIS2020/README.md

 Prescaler ist set to 1 for fastest conversion time.
 Use adc_init to setup the adc before using read function.
 Pass 0-7 to select ADC port to read.
 The adc_read function will directly return the 10 bit value.
-To get a the analog voltage use adc_readvoltage.
+To get the analog voltage use adc_readvoltage.

 ```C
 adc_init();